JcDev-124/JcDev-124/README.md

 <br/>

+<<<I hold a degree in Computer Science and am seeking my first opportunity in the technology sector, with a focus on development, artificial intelligence, and innovative solutions that create meaningful impact.
+I am fully available to work in different models (on-site, remote, or hybrid) and am committed to continuous learning, both technically and interpersonally.

-<<<I have a degree in Computer Science and work as a Junior Developer, with strong expertise in Java and Spring Boot, as well as experience with Angular, JavaScript, and SQL and NoSQL databases (PostgreSQL, MySQL, MongoDB).
-I have hands-on experience with Docker, Artificial Intelligence, and blockchain, along with knowledge of unit testing using JUnit to ensure code quality.
-My journey includes sharing knowledge through workshops and training sessions, demonstrating my commitment to continuous learning and innovation. >>>
+I have hands-on experience with Java and Spring Boot, as well as knowledge of AngularJS, TypeScript, and relational and non-relational databases (PostgreSQL, MySQL, MongoDB).
+I'm also familiar with tools such as Docker, fundamentals of blockchain, artificial intelligence, and unit testing.

+My journey includes academic projects, freelance work, short courses, and training sessions, where I had the opportunity to share knowledge.
+I value continuous learning, problem-solving, and teamwork.

+Before transitioning into tech, I worked for over 5 years in the retail sector, where I developed essential interpersonal skills such as clear communication, customer service empathy, proactive problem-solving, a strong focus on operational excellence, and adaptability in dynamic environments.>>>

 <br/>